rtrlib/handbook/docs/_sources/usage.txt

 Apple macOS
 -----------

-For macOS we provide *Homebrew* tap_ to easily install the RTRlib.
+For macOS we provide a *Homebrew* tap_ to easily install the RTRlib.
 First, install Homebrew_ and afterwards install RTRlib as follows:

 .. code-block:: Bash